-Yes you can buy burial insurance for parents!
+Yes you can buy burial insurance on your parents!

 It’s extremely common for children to take out funeral policies for parents because they don’t want to be left with all the final expenses.

 More and more, children are realizing the value in being proactive about this issue.
 The sad reality is our parents will all one day pass away.
 There are lots of children who have parents who did not get insurance to cover these costs, or don’t have adequate funds or investments.